< Go to Trail Running Shoes - Men's

 While this shoe does not have a rock plate sandwiched into the midsole, at times we found it to be stiff enough that it almost felt like it did.
 There is no doubt that the combination of the Phylon midsole foam with the dual Nike Air pockets feels firm.
 However, we still found that we were able to feel the little bumps and protrusions of the trail if we paid attention, offering a great balance between firmness and sensitivity.

 While we like our shoes to be sensitive enough to have an intimate feel with the trail, we weren't bothered by the lack of sensitivity in this shoe.
 The protection level was so good that we felt able to stomp right over just about anything we encountered, which allowed us to run very fast in such a light shoe.
-There is no doubt that this shoe feels totally different than the springy and highly cushioned shoes that many people are now used to, like the Altra Lone Peak 3.0 amongst others, but we will admit to preferring this more natural-feeling ride.
+There is no doubt that this shoe feels totally different than the springy and highly cushioned shoes that many people are now used to, but we admit to preferring this more natural-feeling ride.
 We also appreciated how it wasn't so sensitive that we felt like we had to be careful to protect our feet, like we did with the very thin New Balance Vazee Summit Trail v2.

 As our Editors' Choice Award winner as the best overall trail running shoe, we feel that there is not a type of running that this shoe does not excel at.
 While we are often limited in the distance we can run in low-profile shoes, we found this shoe to be supportive enough for ultra distances without a problem.